Flyiso/ingreadient-check/README.md

       merge add and instead merge more than 2 frames at a time (and put limit to max n of frames in each merge?)
 TODO: try panorama mode when scans not working?
+TODO: try to also warp img before merge-
+      take both images into consideration and adjust accordingly?

 TODO: explore how/if to customize stitcher.